AVO - Apprehended Violence Order

 If you have breached an AVO, you have two options.

 1 - PLEAD NOT GUILTY.
 To be charged with this offence, the Police or applicant must prove that you knowingly contravened a restriction or prohibition specified in an AVO.
 If it cannot be proven beyond reasonable doubt that you knowingly breached the AVO, then you will be found “not guilty” of the offence.

-Even if it can be proved that you knowingly contravened the AVO there are a number of defences available, and you may still be found “not guilty” if these can be established.
+Even if it can be proved that you knowingly contravened the AVO, there are several defences available, and you may still be found “not guilty” if these can be established.

 2 - PLEAD GUILTY.
 If you agree with the charges made against you, it is in your best interest to plead guilty.
 Pleading guilty will show remorse and contrition to the Court and may entitle you to a discount on your sentence.

-The maximum penalties for breaching an AVO is 2 year’s imprisonment and/or a $5,500 fine, however contravening an Apprehended Violence Order is often dealt with pursuant to Section 10 of the Crimes (Sentencing Procedure) Act with no conviction recorded.
+The maximum penalties for breaching an AVO is 2 year’s imprisonment and/or a $5,500 fine, however, contravening an Apprehended Violence Order is often dealt with pursuant to Section 10 or Section 9 of the Crimes (Sentencing Procedure) Act with no conviction recorded.

 We are here to help

 Fourtree Lawyers have extensive experience assisting clients on the Central Coast with matters related to Apprehended Violence Orders in Court.

 Our lawyers can explain and guide you through the entire Court process and work with you to minimise the legal ramifications of your offence.